Acebond/ReverseSocks5/README.md

         Connect address for socks agent address:port -listen string
-        Listen address for socks agents address:port (default ":10443") -psk string
+        Listen address for socks agents address:port (default ":10443") -password string
+        Password used for SOCKS5 authentication.
+No authentication required if not configured.
+  -psk string
-        Pre-shared key for encryption and authentication (default "password") -socks string
+        Pre-shared key for encryption and authentication between the agent and server (default "password") -socks string
-        Listen address for socks server address:port (default "127.0.0.1:1080")
+        Listen address for socks server address:port (default "127.0.0.1:1080") -username string
+        Username used for SOCKS5 authentication
 ```

 ## Start Server
 ```